 If you’ve ever bought something you’ve seen on the tellie, or watched Mornings with Kerri Anne in the early 2000s, it’s likely you’ve seen the ‘infomercial king’, Jamie Malcolm.

 Raised in New Zealand before moving to Australia to pursue performing arts, for the last 20 years Jamie has appeared on all the major networks as a trusted face and enthusiastic friend.
-Alongside his media career, Jamie’s also been a preacher and speaker based out of C3 Church in Oxford Falls.
+Alongside his media career, Jamie’s also been a preacher and speaker based out of C3 Church in Oxford Falls, giving uplifting messages on the calling and favour of God.

 Talking to Hope 103.2, Jamie said, “I always felt a really strong connection to God; it wasn’t anything weird or overly religious, but it was really strong.”